Serge Quesnel: Hells Angels

 In late 1993, Quesnel was imprisoned for a drug offense.
 During his time at Donnacona prison, Quesnel worked as an enforcer for the more well-off prisoners who beat bloody other prisoners on behalf of his employers.
 Quesnel's lawyer introduced him to the Hells Angels, saying that the Angels were looking for men like him.
 In November 1994, upon his release from prison, Quesnel met Louis "Mélou" Roy, the president of the Trois-Rivières chapter of the Hells Angels.
 Roy hired Quesnel as a hitman, saying he would receive a weekly salary of $500 in cash and between $10,000 to $25,000 per murder depending upon the degree of risk.
 Quesnel immediately accepted Roy's offer.
 Quesnel stated in his memoirs: "Mélou was the richest Angel in Quebec, and I was his protégé.
 We travelled together, and I could see that he was among the most powerful members of the 'profession'.
 He carried a booklet with the names, addresses, license plate numbers and descriptions of fifty or so undesirable individuals.
 When I saw it, I realized that the Trois-Rivières Hells Angles were very powerful".

 On 14 December 1994, Quesnel was called by Sylvain "Baptise" Thiffault, the vice-president of Trois-Rivières chapter, who gave him his first assignment.
-Quesnel was kill Jacques Ferland, a Quebec City chemist who worked for the Rock Machine gang.
+Quesnel was to kill Jacques Ferland, a Quebec City chemist who worked for the Rock Machine gang.
 Ferland used his chemical knowledge to make PCPs for the Rock Machine.
 As Ferland had no bodyguards, he was considered an easy target, and Quesnel was to receive $10,000 for killing him.
 To assist him, Thiffault provided as much information as possible about Ferland, such as his home address, place of work, and his favorite restaurants.
 On 30 January 1995, Quesnel was able to enter Ferland's house by telling his friend, André Bedard, that he wanted to see him.
 Bedard let Quesnel into Ferland's residence, said he had a visitor and as Ferland walked down the stairs to see his guest, Quesnel pulled out a handgun and shot Ferland in the head.
 Waiting for Quesnel on the street as the getaway car driver was Michel "Pit" Caron, a member of the Mercenaries, a puppet club for the Hells Angels.